Scott Taylor… The Courage to Serve and to Lead

 Scott re-enlisted in the Navy after 9/11.
 In 2005, Scott was sent to Baghdad and Ramadi as part of Operation Iraqi Freedom.
 Scott served as a Navy SEAL sniper.
 While on a combat mission in Ramadi, Scott sustained serious injuries.
 After his recuperation, Scott completed his SEAL service as a marksmanship and reconnaissance instructor.

 Successful Small Business Owner

-After serving in the Navy, Scott became a small-scale real estate developer in Virginia Beach, where he had lived since 1998.
+After serving in the Navy, Scott became a real estate developer in Virginia Beach, where he had lived since 1998.
 For 4 years, he also travelled extensively to Yemen as a security consultant for a multi-national energy company.

 Served in the Virginia House of Delegates

 In 2013, Scott won a hotly contested Republican primary and was elected to the Virginia House of Delegates, representing families in a part of Virginia Beach.
 He was re-elected in 2015.
 Scott’s legislative accomplishments included matters dealing with renewable energy, workforce development and veterans’ issues.

 In 2016, Scott defeated a 16-year incumbent Republican in an open seat primary election in Virginia’s Second District.
 Scott won the general election with 62% of the vote and in January 2017, he was sworn-in to the U.S. House of Representatives representing Virginia’s 2nd District.